 Buying from a private seller

 Once you are satisfied with everything, the next step is the collection of the car and arranging payment.
-Here is how you can ensure it.
+If you are buying remotely, even from a dealer, try to pay at least £100 of the deposit on a Credit Card.

 Delivery or collection options: